timescale/docs/use-timescale/migration/timescaledb-backfill.md

   `--filter`: this option accepts a POSIX regular expression to match schema-qualified hypertable names or continuous aggregate view names.
 Only hypertables and/or continuous aggregates matching the filter are staged.

   By default, the filter includes only the matching objects, and does not concern itself with dependencies between objects.
-This is problematic for continuous aggregates, as they form a dependency hierarchy.
+Depending on what is intended, this could be problematic for continuous aggregates, as they form a dependency hierarchy.
 This behaviour can be modified through cascade options.